 I worked with my design partner, Angelo Salgado, to refine the user experience for the games in our mobile learning reinforcement app.
 Despite strict design limitations placed on us by our contract with the third-party app creator, we worked to redefine the visuals and user flows created prior to our involvement in the project to create a better experience for the learners.

 We put the users first in our design thinking and tied the visuals to the environment in which they’d be learning and working.

 In service of the learning

-With limited design options available to us due to contractual restrictions, Sal and I concentrated on the essentials of the app that the learners would be using.
+With limited design options available to us due to contractual restrictions, Angelo and I concentrated on the essentials of the app that the learners would be using.